1step2life supports patient functioning

 - Relieving chronic pain and returning to developmentally appropriate activities is rarely a quick fix and is much more likely to occur in a series of small steps.

 Nancy Darling, PhD, 1step2life’s founder, is a developmental psychologist.
-For the last 35 years, she has studied parenting, governance transfer, and adolescent compliance in the US, Chile, Italy, Japan, the Philippines, Spain, Sweden, Tanzania, and Uganda.
+For the last 35 years, she has studied parenting, governance transfer, and adolescent compliance in the US, Chile, Italy, Japan, the Netherlands, the Philippines, Spain, Sweden, Tanzania, and Uganda.

 When her son was diagnosed with severe chronic migraines, she was struck by the overlap between core areas of pain rehabilitation – particularly lifestyle changes – and those areas where adolescents were least likely to comply and most likely to lie to their parents.
 Her recent research provides insight into both adolescents’ and parents’ beliefs about the limits of doctors’ legitimate authority and the effect of those beliefs on adherence.